smbseven/ETL-Youtube-Project/README.md

 <h4>Tools Used</h4>
-  Kaggle - Dataset
+- Kaggle: Dataset
-  Jupyter Notebook - Coding
+- Jupyter Notebook: Coding
-  Github - Version management and integration
+- Github: Version management and integration
-  Quick DBD - Schema design
+- Quick DBD: Schema design
-  Postgres - SQL Database
+- Postgres: SQL Database

   <h5>Tool selection:</h5>

-  The only tool discussion happened at the Database level, considerng that we had a CSV file and a JSON file, we weren't really sure   whether to use MongoDB of PostgreSQL, however, since all of our data is structured, it was evident that SQL would give us the best possible structure for the project and a cleaner,
+  The only tool discussion happened at the Database level, considering that we had a CSV file and a JSON file, we weren't really sure whether to use MongoDB
+  or PostgreSQL, however, since all of our data is structured and in fact, there is a lot of shared data, normalizing through SQL would give us the best
-  quicker output for the project.
+  possible structure for the project and a cleaner, quicker output for the project.

   <h4>Files</h4>